quickP2P API (java/android SDK version) - programming instructions

 }

-Reference to delegate object will be kept in inner event/callback object so that will prevent garbage collector from destroying anonymous object that serves as delegate.
+Reference to delegate object will be kept in inner event/callback object.
+That will prevent the garbage collector from destroying an anonymous object that serves as a delegate.

-When some event handler is set and we also have callback defend to trigger on same particular event both event handler and callback handler will be executed first event handler then callback handler.
+When some event handler is set and we also have callback defend to trigger on the same particular event, both event handler and callback handler will be executed, first event handler then callback handler.

-Now here is use of callbacks demonstration on cm.Connect method.
-Callback delegate is last argument of ConnectionManager.connect method.
-This callback executes when nat-traversal operation completes, here is callback handler in anonymous object:
+Now here is a use of callbacks demonstration on cm.Connect method.
+Callback delegate is the last argument of ConnectionManager.connect method.
+This callback executes when a nat-traversal operation completes.
+Here is callback handler in an anonymous object:

 cm.Connect(remotePeer, ConnectionType.TCP.getCode() , null, new